 A small visual keyboard is shown just above the translation field.
 This can be useful for typing characters not usually found or otherwise hard to type.

 The shown symbols factor into three categories:

-This contextual description provides related info about the current string.
+This contextual description provides related information about the current string.

 - String attributes

-- In case a message appears in multiple places (e.g. multiple components), this tab shows all of them if found to be inconsistent (see Inconsistent), you can choose which one to use.
+In case a message appears in multiple places (e.g. multiple components), this tab shows all of them if they are found to be inconsistent (see Inconsistent).
+You can choose which one to use.

-- Project info like instructions for translators, or info about its version control system repository.
+Project information like instructions for translators, or information about its version control system repository.